Anja Kaspersen

-Anja Kaspersen is a senior fellow at Carnegie Council for Ethics in International Affairs.
-She is the former Director of the United Nations Office for Disarmament Affairs in Geneva and Deputy Secretary General of the Conference on Disarmament (UNODA).
+Kaspersen is the former director of the United Nations Office for Disarmament Affairs in Geneva and Deputy Secretary General of the Conference on Disarmament (UNODA).
 Previously, she held the role as the head of strategic engagement and new technologies at the International Committee of the Red Cross (ICRC).
 Prior to joining the ICRC she served as a senior director for geopolitics and international security and a member of the executive committee at the World Economic Forum.